 - We have an award winning Placement and Careers Centre.

 - Our library has been nominated for national awards for its outstanding provision.

 - We have an on-site volunteering opportunities through our Brunel Volunteers provision.

 - Our Disability and Dyslexia Service team have an excellent track record of support for students.

 - Our Union of Brunel Students provides you with a range of additional support and a broad range of extra-curricular opportunities and social events.

 - There is excellent University-wide access to PCs and the Internet, as well as free loan of media equipment and music/recording studios, and web space on the University server.

 - You will benefit from an established partnership between Brunel and a variety of educational institutions and local schools.

 - Brunel education degrees offer multicultural placement learning opportunities.
 For example, our location in West London and our diverse and well-established schools network means you will gain highly-valued placement learning experience in vibrant multicultural schools.

-- The School of Sport and Education is host to a number of research centres, including the Brunel Able Children’s Centre.
+- The Department of Education is host to a number of research centres, including the Brunel Able Children’s Centre.
 The process of learning is informed by cutting-edge research by staff in the strands of: Education, Identities and Social Inclusion and Science, Technology, Engineering and Mathematics with Pedagogy and Professional Practice.